lgtm-migrator/fetch/docs/modules/combinators/body.ts.md

 Set the request body as JSON.

-Note, this combinator will set `Content-Type` header automatically.
+This combinator will override the current existing body and `Content-Type` header.
-You could use the {@link withJSONBody} combinator if this behavior is not desired.
+If setting the `Content-Type` is not desired, use the [`withJSONBody`](#withjsonbody) combinator instead.

 **Signature**